-- Level 2 Committee: By the second week of school the Association and District shall each compile a list of ten (10) people who are qualified and willing to participate on the Level 2 Panels.
-From this list and prior to the October panel hearing, the Association President and Director of Human Resources shall assign Panel members and alternates to particular hearing dates. - Training for Level 2 Committee Members: The twenty (20) members of the Level 2 Committee shall participate in a joint training process. - Level 2 Panel Reporting: At such time as the Panel makes a decision, the Director of Human Resources and Association President shall be informed by the full panel of said decision.
-Within five (5) days, the District shall deliver to the Association a writ-
+13.8.3 Level 2 Committee: By the second week of school the Association and District shall each compile a list of ten (10) people who are qualified and willing to participate on the Level 2 Panels.
+From this list and prior to the October panel hearing, the Association President and Director of Human Resources shall assign Panel members and alternates to particular hearing dates.

+13.8.3.1 Training for Level 2 Committee Members: The twenty (20) members of the Level 2 Committee shall participate in a joint training process.

+13.8.4 Level 2 Panel Reporting: At such time as the Panel makes a decision, the Director of Human Resources and Association President shall be informed by the full panel of said decision.
+Within five (5) days, the District shall deliver to the Association a written response to the Level 2 findings.